 #5 Seminole Hard Rock Hotel & Casino

-Located in Florida, Seminole Hard Rock is the largest casino in the Sunshine State.
+A Florida casino, Seminole Hard Rock is the largest of its kind in the Sunshine State.
 Owned and operated by the Seminole Tribe, this music-themed property checks in at 245,000 square feet of fun in Tampa.

 Built in 2004, the casino comes equipped with 5,000 slot machines and 225 table games, 46 of which are poker.

 If high-limit slots and puffing on a pack of Turkish Silvers is your vice, look no further.
 At Seminole Hard Rock, smoking is allowed.
 For nonsmokers, there is a 26,000-square-foot, smoke-free mezzanine level.
 Additionally, guests can find slot machines for $1,000 per pull located in the casino’s 13,000-square-foot gaming space.

 Unfortunately, one amenity not available yet is sports betting.

 #4 Thunder Valley Casino Resort

 Thunder Valley Casino, located 30 miles northeast of Sacramento, is the largest casino in California.
 Built in 2003 and owned by the United Auburn Indian Community, the property features 3,400 slot machines and 125 table games, including poker.

 If you are wondering what 250,000 square feet gets you, well, it can provide a lot.
 The property has a 400-room luxury hotel, 14 restaurants and bars, and an outdoor amphitheater.
 If you want to try to shave a few strokes off your golf game, the casino is home to an 18-hole golf course, the Whitney Oaks Golf Club.

 Also, yet again, sports betting is absent from this casino.

 #3 Foxwoods Resort Casino

 If poker is your game of choice, then look no further than Foxwoods Resort Casino in Mashantucket, Connecticut.
 The casino is home to the third-largest poker room in the world, with 114 tables.
 It trails only Commerce Casino and Bicycle Casino, both in Los Angeles.

 Constructed in 1992, the property sits on 200 acres of land and comes in at 344,000 square feet.
 It houses 5,500 slot machines and 280 table games.
 Additionally, the Mashantucket Pequot Tribal Nation-owned Foxwoods is home to a 2,266-room hotel that ranks fourth in the country.

 As with the previously mentioned casinos, you won’t find sports betting at Foxwoods.